lachlansmith/lachs/README.md

 ```

 #### Modify

-The majority of the work that realised this package happen in one of lachs dependencies, **lachs-pdf-lib**.
-PDFLib is an awesome pure javascript package that allows modifying and creating PDF files. **lachs-pdf-lib** is a fork of this library that enables drawing from JSX elements.
-If you are interested in drawing a SVG from string to a PDF visit [lachs-pdf-lib](https://www.npmjs.com/package/lachs-pdf-lib#draw-svg).

 If you'd like to initalise a **Workspace** from a PDF file this is done with the `.from` method.
 If you'd like to intialise an **Artboard** from a PDF file this is also done with the `.from` method.
 Use the optional argument index with **Artboard** to select which page the Artboard should be initilised from.